chocolatey/choco-wiki/CommandsInstall.md

 Example `-source '"https://chocolatey.org/api/v2/;http://someother/feed/"'`

-When testing against your local package with dependencies on the official feed, try `'"%cd%;https://chocolatey.org/api/v2/"'` (for both cmd.exe and PowerShell)
+When testing against your local package with dependencies on the official feed, try `'"%cd%;https://chocolatey.org/api/v2/"'` for both cmd.exe and PowerShell (use `$pwd` instead of `%cd%` though)

 Defaults to official chocolatey feed.